microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 **Note**: *A T-SQL script **iqp_tablevariabledeferred.sql** is also provided if you want to go through the same steps as the notebook but use a tool like SQL Server Management Studio*.

 T-SQL notebooks can be executed with Azure Data Studio.
-If you are familiar with using Azure Data Studio and T-SQL notebooks open up the **iqp_tablevariabledeferred.pynb** notebook and go through all the steps.
-When you are done proceed to the **Summary** section for the Activity below.
+If you are familiar with using Azure Data Studio and T-SQL notebooks open up the **iqp_tablevariabledeferred.ipynb** notebook and go through all the steps.
+When you are done proceed to the **ActivitySummary** section for the Activity below.

 If you have never opened a T-SQL notebook with Azure Data Studio, use the following instructions: